vinceimbat/vinceimbat.github.io/content/tlw/_index.md

 ---
 title: The Long Walk
 ---
-“The Long Walk” is a newsletter I send occasionally.
-It contains new or work-in-progress essays, poems, short notes, and photographs.
-I also share announcements about new walks in this newsletter.
+_**The Long Walk**_ is a newsletter featuring essays engaging with specific subject matters related to walking, literature, photography, and spirituality.
+They are published spontaneously to accommodate the natural arrival and progress of my thinking on such matters.
+I also use this newsletter to announce upcoming walks, new projects, and new writings.